hanhanwu/Hanhan_Data_Science_Resources2/README.md

 ## Applied Data Science in Python/R/Java
 * [Python & R] Sklearn vs R Label Encoding
-  * Sklearn Label Encoding that converts categorical data into numerical data better not be used directly with scikit-learn estimators, as these expect continuous input, and would interpret the categories as being ordered, which is often not desired.
+  * Sklearn Label Encoding that converts categorical data into numerical data, can be risky, as most models will treat these values as continuous input, and would interpret the categories as being ordered, which is often not desired.
 Here are some solutions in python sklearn:
     * One-hot encoding before feature selection, because one-hot encoding can deal with this issue but will also create too much features
-    * Just use that label encoding, with solid model evaluation methods
+    * Just use that label encoding, with solid model evaluation methods.
   * Use R
     * It has `as.numeric(as.factor())` which will avoid the problem